Download a course guide

 For applicants for whom English is a second language, the minimum English language requirements are:

-- International English Language Testing System (IELTS Academic): with a minimum overall score of 7.0 obtained within the last two years or corresponding results from an equivalent test such as TOEFL; or
+- International English Language Testing System (IELTS Academic): with a minimum overall score of 6.5 (with IELTS Reading and Writing each with a minimum score 6), obtained within the last two years or corresponding results from an equivalent test such as TOEFL; or

 - Successful completion of a tertiary qualification at diploma level or above completed in Australia within the last two years; or